Gay Persecution Revisited – The Mansfield, Ohio Gay Sex Sting Of 1962 – Rare NSWF Video

 The video documents a straight-laced America of button-up shirts, horn-rimmed glasses and ubiquitous cigarettes where fleeting moments of sexual expression can be experienced in hidden places but within a context of fear.
 Even during the sex-acts, the eyes of these men are often focused on the restroom doors and the possibility of an intrusion that could mean arrest and imprisonment.
 There is an urgency of need for contact that overcomes the weight of law and self but cannot quite overcome the awareness of possible consequences.

 There is also a poignancy as each of the men is observed – smoking, washing hands, straightening attire in a mirror, involved in brief sexual contact, wiping semen from the floor – because, for them, these moments mark their last instants of freedom from restraint by the state or confinement in a treatment facility.

-And even now today in 2013, over 50 years later.
-18 out of the 50 United States STILL have Sodomy Laws on the books and use the same techniques as in Mansfield and worse to persecute and prosecute homosexual men.
+Even now, over 50 years later.
+18 out of the 50 United States STILL have Sodomy Laws on the books and use the same techniques as in Mansfield to persecute and prosecute homosexual men.

 William E. Jones found a degraded version of the police tapes used in the prosecution of these of the men involved that was also sent out to other police departments in the United States as a “how to” trap sexual deviants.